drornir/website/dndev/content/posts/declarative-config-for-golang-idea.md

 At the core of it, I want to make it faster for me to configure the apps I write.
 Specifically, I want to make it easier for me to extract "consts" into configuration.
-"**Configuration**" is not an easy problem, and the [12 Factor App](https://12factor.net) Has a [chapter](https://12factor.net/config) on it.
+"**Configuration**" is not an easy problem, and the [12 Factor App](https://12factor.net) has a [chapter](https://12factor.net/config) on it.
 You should really check it out.

 I'll give you the tl;dr of what is written there: "just do it in env vars".
 I agree.
 Making everything configurable by an env var IS THE WAY TO GO.
 It